The 27th Annual Kamloops Film Festival

 The Kamloops Film Festival will return in 2024.

-The Kamloops Film Festival, launched in 1997, is a 10-day celebration of excellence in filmmaking.
+The Kamloops Film Festival, launched in 1997 as the Kamloops Canadian and Internation Film Festival, is a 10-day celebration of excellence in filmmaking.
 20+ screenings take place in March, and include opening and closing galas, workshops, special guests and other events.

 View filmmaker submission guidelines for the festival.